MataDesigns/SimpleSDK/README.md

 # SimpleSDK
-Designed to help build an SDK that is built around an API.
+Designed to help develop an SDK that is built around an API.